cryptpad/cryptpad/customize.dist/readme.md

 * `/share/` implements an iframe RPC which allows multiple domains to access the same localStorage
 * `/src/` contains source files for html and css (in the form of html templates and .less stylesheets)

-All other content which is placed in this directory will be referencable at the `/customize/` URL location.
+All other content which is placed in this directory will be referenceable at the `/customize/` URL location.